Malignant Narcissism: When Narcissism Takes a Dark Turn

 The Impact of Malignant Narcissism on Relationships

 Malignant narcissists leave a trail of emotional wreckage in their relationships.
-Their actions are more than just toxic—they’re deeply damaging.
+Their actions are more than just toxic, they’re deeply damaging.
 Here’s how:

 Emotional and Psychological Abuse Patterns

-When you’re involved with a malignant narcissist, emotional and psychological abuse is the norm.
-They’re experts at making you doubt yourself.
 You’ll often find yourself walking on eggshells, never sure what will set them off.
-This constant tension wears you down, making you question your own worth.
+This constant tension wears you down, making you question your worth.

 How Malignant Narcissists Control and Manipulate Partners